Victoria Wilson CD(DONA) Central Kentucky Birth Doula

 In our culture, birth is largely misunderstood and feared.
 As a doula and educator, my job is to demystify pregnancy and birth so that women might have a working knowledge of this beautiful process.
 My goal is that every client feel comfortable and empowered during their own birthing experiences.

 I am married to an incredibly supportive husband and mom to three spunky daughters.
 Professionally, I am interested in seeing maternity care options improve our community, and have been involved in the movement to license professional midwives in Kentucky.
 My practice model is to foster relationships among your care team as a way to positively improve birth.
-I recently joined Evidence Based Birth® as Operations Director and Chief of Staff.
+I recently joined the staff of Evidence Based Birth®, and am an Evidence Based Birth® Instructor.
 You can find me enjoying homemade lattes and attempting DIY projects in my Berea home.

 What is a doula?